abursavich/prometheus/discovery/README.md

 - Validate that discovery configs can be DeepEqualled by adding them to `config/testdata/conf.good.yml` and to the associated tests.

+- If the config contains file paths directly or indirectly (e.g. with a TLSConfig or HTTPClientConfig field), then it must implement `config.DirectorySetter`.

 - Import your SD package from `prometheus/discovery/install`.
 The install package is imported from `main` to register all builtin SD mechanisms.